Fionaley/EmojiHUb-Finder/README.md

-Sure 👍
-Here’s a **simplified, student-friendly README** that is **easy to understand, short, and rubric-safe**.
-This version avoids deep technical jargon and is ideal for **basic submission, beginners, or first API projects**.

-You can copy-paste this directly as `README.md`.

----

-# 😀 EmojiHub Explorer
+# 😀 EmojiHub Finder

-EmojiHub Explorer is a simple web application that allows users to **search and explore emojis** using a public emoji API.
+EmojiHub Finder is a simple web application that allows users to **search and explore emojis** using a public emoji API.
 It is built using **HTML, CSS, and JavaScript** only—no frameworks required.

 ---